muke1908/chat-e2ee/README.md

 In this way, no one else can decrypt the message because your private key is never exposed to the internet.
 More detailed explanation: https://www.youtube.com/watch?v=GSIDS_lvRv4&t=1s

+> We are using NaCL & [TweetNaCL.js](https://github.com/dchest/tweetnacl-js/) library for asymmetric encryption.
+The NaCL project is being lead by [Daniel J.Bernstein](http://cr.yp.to/djb.html), one of the most prominent Computer Scientists of our era.

 ---